stan-dev/stanio/README.md

 # StanIO

-A set of functions for data-wrangling in the formats used by the [Stan](https://mc-stan.org) probabalistic programming language.
+A set of Python functions for data-wrangling in the formats used by the [Stan](https://mc-stan.org) probabalistic programming language.

+It is primarily developed for use in [cmdstanpy](https://github.com/stan-dev/cmdstanpy).

 ## Features